well-it-wasnt-me/torrent_finder/README.md

 - It responds with the top five matches (seed/leech counts included).
 - Reply with the list number *or tap the inline button* to pick a result; the bot will then ask where to save it and show a couple of download directory buttons.
 - Update the directory presets in `telegram_bot.py` (`_download_dir_options`) to match your Transmission setup before relying on the buttons; you can add more paths or point them at your existing watch/download folders.
-- Send `status` (or tap the button under the results) any time to see active downloads and their progress; run `status all` when you need every torrent plus a quick explanation of each state (downloading, seeding, stopped, etc.).
+- Send `status` (or tap the button under the results) any time to see every torrent plus a quick explanation of each state (downloading, seeding, stopped, etc.).
 - The bot pings you once a Telegram-triggered download finishes so you can hit play quicker.

 The token can also come from the `telegram.bot_token` section in `config.json` (or `TELEGRAM_TOKEN`).
 Add